gke/UAVXArm/wiki/UAVXGeneralControlScheme.md

 ## RC Input ##

 RC stick data packets arrive at either 9mS intervals for SBus or 18mS for CPPM.
 A few older systems update every 22.5mS.
 Large delays here dominate the feel of multicopters.
-On the face of it there is no reason that the packet rate could not be much higher.
+On the face of it there is no reason that the packet rate from the Tx could not be much higher.

 ## Gyros and Accelerometers ##